top of page

 • 1 = Well below standards

-• Specialty Grades and Social Studies (in grades K-2):
+• Specialty Grades (all grades) and Social Studies (in grades K-2):

-• Science will be graded using the same 1-4 scale described above.
+• Science will be graded using the same 1-4 scale described above (and 1-3 scale for Kindergarten).

 • Social Studies in grades K-2 will use a grade of P (pass) or F (fail).